 or a related science compiled during the two year period preceding the

 Criteria: Bibliographies submitted for award consideration are judged on

 accuracy, scope, usefulness, format, and special features such as

 explanatory introductions, annotations and indexes.

-Submission procedure: Nominations for the 1997 award may be made in the form
+Submission procedure: Nominations may be made in the form of a letter

-of a letter and should point out the reason the bibliography should be
+and should point out the reasons the bibliography should be considered

 nomination.
-Send nominations to: JoAnn DeVries, Oberly Jury Chair,
+Send nominations to: Oberly Jury Chair, Mike Haddock,

 Farrell Library, Kansas State University, Manhattan, Kansas 66506.

 1985 Herbs, An Indexed Bibliogrphy, 1971-1980, by James E. Simon,